Let’s Connect:

 • Excellent corrosion resistance and durability.

-• Resistant to a wide range of fluids, including corrosive and high-temperature liquids and gases.
+• Resistant to various fluids, including corrosive and high-temperature liquids and gases.

-• Suitable for use in a variety of industries, including chemical processing, oil and gas, pharmaceutical and food processing.
+• Suitable for use in various industries, including chemical processing, oil and gas, pharmaceutical and food processing.

 Brass